How does the Merge feature work?

 Furthermore, when merging clients, the "victim" client may not have been accepted by EDMIS in the last 5 years (the survivor record can be accepted in EDMIS more recently).
 The reason this restriction is applied is to ensure data integrity should you get audited.

-One last restriction has to do with Bid Match clients.
-The victim's record cannot have an active bid match profile.
+The merge process is also restricted if the victim's record has an associated active bid match profile.
 If you want to merge two clients, one of which has a bid match profile associated with them, then the bid matching client will need to be the survivor record.
 If both clients have a bid match search profile, then you will need to inactivate one of them before you initiate the merge.

 When merging contacts, the "victim" contact record cannot be the primary contact for any client.